Indigenous Land Back

 🏁 Checkpoint: This is the end of action step 1 of 4: READ.

-(Editor's note:Β this article was published in 2021 before Queen Elizabeth's death.
-Read on!)
+(Editor's note: this article was published in 2021 before Queen Elizabeth's death.)

-2. Nearly all of Canada is OWNED BY THE BRITISH MONARCHY!
-Sorry if I'm just ignorant, but I actually had to pause the video and gasp upon learning that 89% of Canada's land is "Crown Land."
-The. queen. is. the. landlord.
+• 👑 Nearly all of Canada is OWNED BY THE BRITISH MONARCHY!
+89% of Canada's land is "Crown Land."
+The queen is the landlord.

-3. The government's own royal commissions support calls for #LandBack.
+• 🏛️ The government's own royal commissions support calls for #LandBack.
 Even Canada's Supreme Court has ruled in favor of "Aboriginal Title", which recognizes Indigenous land sovereignty.
-Buuut, the Canadian government refuses to implement these court decisions.
+However, the Canadian government refuses to implement these court decisions.
 They're openly defying their own laws.

 🏁 Checkpoint: This is the end of action step 2 of 4: LISTEN.